dotnet/AspNetCore.Docs/aspnetcore/razor-pages/ui-class.md

 * NuGet package.
 See [Creating NuGet packages](/nuget/create-packages/creating-a-package) and [dotnet add package](/dotnet/core/tools/dotnet-add-package) and [Create and publish a NuGet package](/nuget/quickstart/create-and-publish-a-package-using-visual-studio).
 * *{ProjectName}.csproj*.
 See [dotnet-add reference](/dotnet/core/tools/dotnet-add-reference).

-## Walkthrough: Create a RCL project and use from a Razor Pages project
+## Walkthrough: Create an RCL project and use from a Razor Pages project

 You can download the [complete project](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/razor-pages/ui-class/samples) and test it rather than creating it.
 The sample download contains additional code and links that make the project easy to test.
 You can leave feedback in [this GitHub issue](https://github.com/aspnet/AspNetCore.Docs/issues/6098) with your comments on download samples versus step-by-step instructions.

 ### Test the download app

-If you haven't downloaded the completed app and would rather create the walkthrough project, skip to the [next section](#create-a-razor-class-library).
+If you haven't downloaded the completed app and would rather create the walkthrough project, skip to the [next section](#create-an-rcl).

 # [Visual Studio](#tab/visual-studio)